Enterprise Data Visualization Design System

 Information Architecture

-• Mobile-optimized layouts — Responsive designs for field access
+• Mobile-optimized layouts: Responsive designs prioritizing critical metrics for field access

 Design System Foundation